alajmo/sake/docs/ansible.md

 Ansible and sake overlap in one segment, namely ad-hoc task execution over remote hosts using ssh.
 They both allow you to write commands in YAML and target multiple hosts in parallel.

 Where they notably differ is that Ansible has modules which allows you to easily write idempotent tasks for common use-cases , whereas with sake it's up to the developers to write tasks.
-Furthermore, Ansible is more opinionated than sake when it comes to structuring projects.
-For instance, Ansible roles require a specific directory/file structure, whereas sake on the other hand, is more bare-bone and hands-off.

-## Comparison
+## Comparison Table

 |  | sake | Ansible
 ---|---|---